BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ## **3\.
 Creating your workspace**

+> This guide is using an example workspace!
+You will be able to better follow the tutorial by using it
-Download the example workspace here: [https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing](https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing)
+> Download the example workspace here: [https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing](https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing)
+{.is-warning}

-And unpack it.
+Download the example workspace linked above and unpack it.
 Place it where you want to develop your mods.
 For example in your *Documents* folder on windows.

 You will also need an editor.
 I recommend VSCode or the Open Source alternative VSCodium: